-Muskegon Community College’s Life Sciences Department and Math/Physical Science Department are offering a three-credit course – Biology/Geology 250: Tropical Coral Reef Ecology – this summer from June 3-11, 2017 on the Caribbean island of Nevis.
+Muskegon Community College’s Life Sciences Department and Math/Physical Science Department are offering a three-credit course – Biology/Geology 250: Tropical Coral Reef Ecology – this summer from June 1-8, 2019 and an optional second session of June 8-15, 2019 on the Caribbean island of Nevis.

 Limited to 10 students, the course offers students a chance to study the biology, geology, and ecology of the tropical coral reef ecosystems in the West Indies.
 Specifically, the course explores the local, regional, and global threats, including the world’s third global bleaching event, faced by the reefs.

 The MCC team will explore a coral reef ecosystem using monitoring methodologies developed by the Reef Check program.
 In addition, students will be introduced to the history and culture of the island.
 They will participate in a variety of hands-on field activities, including ecosystem mapping, biodiversity surveys, field identification labs, and medicinal plant applications.

 - be part of the effort to monitor the health of the reefs around St. Kitts and Nevis, West Indies

 - contribute real-world data to the effort of saving the Earth’s coral reefs

 - become a certified EcoDiver through the Reef Check program, which will allow you to collect data from reefs around the world and submit the data to the Reef Check organization

 - explore a rain forest and learn about medicinal plants

 - experience the food, music and culture of a Caribbean island.